Makilesh/RAG_Explained/what_is_RAG.md

 RAG has over five main steps:

-1. Document Ingestion: Collect and load documents (like PDFs, text files, or knowledge bases) into the system.
+1. Document Ingestion: Load your source materials (like PDFs, text files, or knowledge bases) into the system.

 2. Embedding Creation: Convert each document into dense vector representations, or embeddings, which capture semantic meaning.